fpsvogel/maccer/_README.txt

 version 0.1 (July 20, 2015)
 web version: http://fps-vogel.github.io/maccer/

 Copyright 2015 Felipe Vogel.
+Copyright of source texts belongs to their respective owners.
 Distributed under the terms of the GNU General Public License.
 See Lua source files and COPYING.txt for license details.

 **WARNING:** Maccer has been tested very little and is probably not user-friendly, but since it is as complete I set out to make it, I do not plan on continuing active development aside from fixing bugs.
 Please report bugs at https://github.com/fps-vogel/maccer/issues.